 After about 4 years, you’ll want to start shaping the tree.
 In the winter, cut back the lower branches all the way to the trunk. this will make the tree grow taller.
 Remove any diseased branches and don’t let it sit on the ground.
 If two large branches are rubbing against each other, remove one to prevent damage to the tree bark.
 Aspens are fairly hardy, but if neglected, they can get into trouble pretty quick.

 Disease and Fungus

-I’ve had problems with oystershell scale several times.
+I’ve had problems with oystershell scale on my Aspen trees on several occasions.
 This insect leaves behind a bumpy shell that’s about 5mm in size.
 If left untreated, this can kill the tree.
 There is a treatment you can mix with water and pour around the trunk base.
 The roots will absorb the treatment, and when the insect feeds on the tree it will die.
 You might need to gently brush off the scale the following year.
 There’s also an oil based spray for both dormant and active insect periods, but it’s a tough to apply on tall trees.

 There is also a spray for the Marssonina fungus.
 Although the fungus won’t kill the tree, it does make the leaves look ugly.
 It’ll also cause them to drop early and you’ll miss out on the Autumn colors.
 The toughest part about the fungus is, you need to remove the dead leaves from the area, otherwise the fungus will come back the following year.
 However, if the tree has the right amount of water, this shouldn’t be a problem as it will naturally fight off the fungus.